AmalAntoney123/FormSurveyBot/readme.md

 ## Variables to Customize

 1. `google_form_url`: Replace with the actual URL of your Google Form.
-2. `button_xpaths1`: List of XPaths for initial set of buttons to click.
+2. `button_xpaths1`: List of XPaths for options.
-3. `button_xpaths2`: List of XPaths for frequently clicked buttons after the initial set.
+3. `button_xpaths2`: List of XPaths for multiple choice options.
+3. `submitXpath`: XPaths for submit button.
 4. `limit`: Number of form responses needed.

 ## Important Notes